peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### Or
     public EInteger Or​(EInteger second)
-Does an OR operation between two arbitrary-precision integer instances.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>
+Does an OR operation between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>

 **Parameters:**

-* <code>second</code> - The second operand.
+* <code>second</code> - Another arbitrary-precision integer that participates in the operation.

 **Returns:**

-* An arbitrary-precision integer.
+* An arbitrary-precision integer in which each bit is set if the corresponding bit of this integer is set, the other integer's corresponding bit is set, or both.
+For example, in binary, 10110 OR 11010 = 11110 (or in decimal, 22 OR 26 = 30).
+This method uses the two's complement form of negative integers (see <code>EDecimal</code>).
+For example, in binary, ...11101110 OR 01011 =...11101111 (or in decimal, -18 OR 11 = -17).

 **Throws:**